-An even bigger time saver is to capture your video directly into your editing software.
+An even bigger time-saver is to capture your video directly into your editing software.
 This is not that tricky to set up.
-For most computers and editing software, you will need a firewire cable and compatible camera, and to set up the capture window in your editing software.
 Live capture works best with a stationary camera, such as when you are using a tripod.
 This way you will not need to import your video to edit it, which usually takes as long as the footage is, if not longer.
-DSLR cameras or any video camera recording to a memory card can also be a great workaround if live capture is not possible, because they usually record to easily editable formats, and are therefore nearly as efficient as live capture.
+DSLR cameras or any video camera recording to a memory card can also be a great workaround if live capture is not possible.
+They usually record to easily editable formats, and are therefore roughly as efficient as live capture.

 As usual, cover the basics.
 Make sure your editing folders (or bins), including all footage, images, music, or graphics are highly organized and clearly labeled.
 Searching for clips, especially if you are reusing something weeks or months down the road can be really frustrating.